mattetti/merb_babel/README.markdown

-MerbAbel
+Merb_babel
 =========

 A plugin for the Merb framework that provides locales, languages, countries. (multi threaded)

-Purpose of MerbAbel
+Purpose of Merb_babel
 ---------------------

-MerbAbel is primarily written to fulfill my personal needs.
+Merb_babel is primarily written to fulfill my personal needs.
 Instead of porting my http://github.com/matta/globalite plugin over, I decided to re write it from scratch learning from my mistakes.

 Goals: